Uncovering the Social Interaction in Swarm Intelligence with Network Science

 Previous research has used the network paradigm to examine the emergent behavior in social animals and its underlying mechanisms\cite{Fewell2003,Lusseau2003,Strandburg-Peshkin2013,Rosenthal2015}.
 Some developments in the computational intelligence field have also taken advantage of networks\cite{Giacobini2006,Payne2009,4983016,Dorronsoro2012,pso_complenet2012,Liu2014,Metlicka2015}.
 They have been used to understand swarm systems\cite{Whitacre2008,Huepe2011} and their respective collective behaviors such as flocking\cite{complenet2013,Oliveira2014,Oliveira2015,Oliveira2016,Oliveira2017a,Janostik2016b,Pluhacek2016,Du2016} and foraging\cite{Metlicka2015,Kromer2016}.
 In this regard, Oliveira \et proposed one of the first approaches to examine interactions within the swarm in the Particle Swarm Optimization\cite{complenet2013}.
 Yet, these preliminary efforts have focused on specific techniques, missing the fact that social interaction is the common feature driving swarm intelligence.

-In this work, we argue that the social dynamics in swarm-based algorithms should be more analyzed and explored to provide insights into the {\it dynamic network} behind the rules and inspirations, which may lead to a possible meta-classification of the systems but from the dynamics of social interactions rather than the natural inspiration for the social system.
-In Section \ref{sec:NetworkInteractions}, we define the interaction network and use the categorization proposed by Mamei \et to elaborate on the plausibility of describing and employing the interaction network to assess models of swarm intelligence inspired by different mechanisms of self-organization.
-Though different mechanisms, an interaction network can be built to characterize the system over a common space: the interaction space.
-In the interaction space, the interaction network becomes a general framework that allows for the unified assessment of swarm-intelligent models with distinct inspirations.
+In this work, we argue that the social dynamics in swarm-based algorithms should be more analyzed and explored to provide insights into the {\it dynamic network} behind the rules and inspirations, which may lead to a possible meta-classification of the systems---a meta-classification based on the system dynamics instead of the natural inspiration of the system.
+In the following section, we define the interaction network and use the categorization proposed by Mamei \et to elaborate on the plausibility of describing and employing the interaction network to assess models of swarm intelligence inspired by different mechanisms of self-organization.
+Through different mechanisms, an interaction network can be built to characterize the system over a common space: the interaction space.
+In this space, the interaction network becomes a general framework that allows for the unified assessment of swarm intelligence models with distinct inspirations.